 Arthur J. Gallagher & Co.
 Shares Approach 52-Week High - Market Mover

-- The Relative Strength Index (RSI) on the stock was between 30 and 70.
+- The Relative Strength Index (RSI) on the stock was above 70, indicating it may be overbought.

-- MACD, a trend-following momentum indicator, indicates a downward trend.
+- MACD, a trend-following momentum indicator, indicates an upward trend.

 - The stock closed below its Bollinger band, indicating it may be oversold.

 Fundamentals & Catalysts

 - Over the past 12 months the company generated $1 billion in earnings before interest and taxes from $7 billion in revenue.
 It currently holds $0 in cash and $17 billion in debt.

 - Its forward price-to-earnings (P/E) ratio of 3.335604191246834 is lower than its current P/E ratio of 38.22, implying that analysts are expecting an increase in earnings.

 - The company's price/earnings-to-growth ratio (PEG Ratio), a widely used indicator of a stock's true value while also factoring in expected earnings growth, currently stands at 1.79.
 A fairly valued company should have a PEG ratio of 1.0.
 When a company's PEG exceeds 1.0, it's considered overvalued while a stock with a PEG of less than 1.0 is considered undervalued.

 - The company's debt-to-equity ratio, which measures the extent to which it finances its operations through debt, currently stands at 3.35 which means it currently has $3.35 of debt for every $1 of equity.
 Generally speaking, a debt to equity ratio below 1.0 is seen as relatively safe, while ratios of 2.0 or higher would be considered risky.
 Some industries are known for having much higher debt to equity ratios than others.